Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Instability regimes

+Before dealing with the new instability regimes we identified, it is worth to to take advantage of our Bogoliubov approach to further characterize the KHI mechanism first observed in \cite{baggaley2018kelvin}.
+To this purpose, we compare the numerical solution of the Bogoliubov problem with well-known analytical results of fluid mechanics, that emerge from a very different modeling the system.

-In hydrodynamics the KHI for a (continuous) vortex sheet, i.e. a tangential discontinuity between two parallel flows $v_1$ and $v_2$, is known to have the \textit{dispersion relation} (see \cite{charru2011hydrodynamic} Section 4.3.1)
+In hydrodynamics the KHI for a (continuous) vortex sheet (i.e. a tangential discontinuity between two parallel flows $v_1$ and $v_2$) in an incompressible inviscid fluid of constant density and without gravity is known to have a dispersion relation of the form (see for example \cite{charru2011hydrodynamic} Section 4.3.1, or \cite{drazin2004hydrodynamic} Section 4)

-where $k_T$ is the wavevector of the perturbation tangential to the discontinuity (parallel to the flows).
-This result is modified if, instead of a tangential discontinuity, a finite-width shear layer is present; for example for a continuous piecewise profile that is constant for $|y|>\delta$ and changes linearly for $-\delta\leq y\leq\delta$ the dispersion relation becomes (see \cite{charru2011hydrodynamic} Section 4.3.2)
+where $k_H$ is the wavevector of the perturbation along the discontinuity, i.e. parallel to the flows.
+This result is modified if, instead of a tangential discontinuity, a finite-width shear layer is present; for example, for a piecewise continuous profile that is constant for $|y|>\delta$ and changes linearly for $-\delta\leq y\leq\delta$ the dispersion relation becomes (see for example \cite{charru2011hydrodynamic} Section 4.3.2 or \cite{drazin2004hydrodynamic} Section 23)

-At low transverse momenta the instability rate increases linearly, as in the zero-thickness case \eqref{eq:KH-hydro-freq}, while at higher transverse momenta there is a decrease and above $k_T\delta\sim 0.6$ the instability is quenched.
-An analogous suppression of the instability was found in \cite{michalke1964inviscid} for an hyperbolic tangent velocity profile, that we said is similar to the one of our case.
+At low wavenumbers $k_H$ the instability rate increases linearly, as in the zero-thickness case \eqref{eq:KH-hydro-freq}, while at higher transverse wavenumbers there is a decrease and above $k_H\delta\sim 0.6$ the instability is quenched.
+An analogous suppression of the instability was found in \cite{michalke1964inviscid} for an hyperbolic tangent velocity profile, that, as already mentioned, well approximates the one of our superfluid case.

-We can compare this hydrodynamic prediction with the result of our Bogoliubov analysis.
-First of all notice that, since our case corresponds to $v_1=-v_2=\Delta v/2$, the fact that we found the KHI branch at zero real part of the frequency is in accordance with equation \eqref{eq:KH-hydro-freq-finite}.
-Moreover, from the upper plot of Figure \ref{fig:instab-max-flows}, we see that between $\Delta v\sim0.8\;c_s$ and $\Delta v\sim 1.6\;c_s$ the maximum instability rate increases linearly with $\Delta v$, in agreement with the linear dependence on the velocity difference of the imaginary part of \eqref{eq:KH-hydro-freq-finite}.
+While these hydrodynamic models cannot be expected to describe the condensate we are considering, it is still interesting to compare qualitatively the features of equation \eqref{eq:KH-hydro-freq-finite} with our numerical results of Figure \ref{fig:spectra-multi}.
+First of all notice that, since our case corresponds to $v_1=-v_2=\Delta v/2$, the zero real part of the frequency of the KHI branch found in the numerics is in accordance with equation \eqref{eq:KH-hydro-freq-finite}.
+Moreover, from the left plot of Figure \ref{fig:instab-max-flows}, we see that between $\Delta v\sim0.8\;c_s$ and $\Delta v\sim 1.6\;c_s$ the maximum instability rate increases linearly with $\Delta v$, in agreement with the linear dependence of the imaginary part of \eqref{eq:KH-hydro-freq-finite} on the relative velocity.